bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 }
 ```

 The keys can have arbitrary names with a few limitations, such that they have to be unique and cannot begin with the `$` character.
 The names are case sensitive.
-Values can be string, number, date, binary, embedded document, `null`, or even as the `groups` in the example shows, an array - a relational database cannot represent an array so simple.
+Values can be string, number, date, binary, embedded document, `null`, or even as the `groups` in the example shows, an array - a relational database cannot represent an array in such a simple way.

 Mapping to the object-oriented world, a document is an object.
 MongoDB documents have a maximum size of 16MB and this is not a configurable parameter.